Daily readings

 3And he that sat, was to the sight like the jasper and the sardine stone; and there was a rainbow round about the throne, in sight like to an emerald.

-4And round about the throne were four and twenty seats; and upon the seats, four and twenty leaders sitting, clothed in white clothes, and on their heads were crowns of gold.
+4And round about the throne were four and twenty seats; and upon the seats, four and twenty leaders sitting, clothed in white garments, and on their heads were crowns of gold.

 5And from the throne proceeded lightnings, and voices, and thunders; and there were seven lamps burning before the throne, which are the seven spirits of God.